 The European Chips Act identified RISC-V as one of the next-generation technology where Europe should invest in order to preserve and strengthen its leadership in research and innovation as well as in equipment manufacturing, contributing to build and reinforce the Union's own capacity to innovate in the design, manufacturing and packaging of advanced, energy-efficient and secure chips, and turn them into manufactured products.
 This spans from micro-controllers up to high-end chips needed for data centres and supercomputers.
+Early on the technology development should be tied to big industrial use cases to make sure the development addresses a broader European market and contributes to the digital sovereignty beyond scientific HPC.
+These developments do not only target the state - driven supercomputer - market but primarily broader, industry - driven markets.
+Processor development will be driven by industry use cases in cloud and server market.

-The RISC-V technology is a credible energy efficient alternative to the proprietary solutions for processors and accelerators across the computing continuum that are produced outside the EU.
-The report "Recommendations and Roadmap for European Sovereignty in Open Source Hardware, Software, and RISC-V Technologies" elaborated for the Commission by an expert group identified the activities in RISC-V relevant to achieve the above mentioned objectives.
+The RISC-V technology is a credible energy-efficient alternative to the proprietary solutions for processors and accelerators across the computing continuum that are produced outside the EU.
+The report "Recommendations and Roadmap for European Sovereignty in Open Source Hardware, Software, and RISC-V Technologies" elaborated for the Commission by an expert group identified the relevant activities in RISC-V to achieve the above mentioned objectives.
 It includes High Performance Computing as an application domain for the high-end chips.

 The vision of the EuroHPC technology pillar is to develop European critical energy-efficient exascale and post-exascale technologies, architectures and systems technology and their integration in pilot systems, complemented with the deployment of world-class competitive exascale and post-exascale supercomputers based on this technology.
-This vision is fully in line with the EuroHPC JU regulation objective of establishing an effective link between technology supply, co-design with users, and future actions involving joint procurement of world-class systems, in order to create a world-class ecosystem in HPC technologies and applications across Europe.
-This vision should be implemented in two steps: one supporting the necessary R&I for technology development, test and integration, followed by ambitious long-term partnership for building and deploying the exascale and post-exascale supercomputers based on this technology.
+This vision is fully in line with the EuroHPC JU regulation's objective of establishing an effective link between technology supply, co-design with users, and future actions involving joint procurement of world-class systems, in order to create a world-class ecosystem in HPC technologies and applications across Europe.
+This vision should be implemented by a long-term partnership in two steps: one supporting the necessary R&I for technology development, test and integration; followed by an ambitious action for building and deploying the exascale and post-exascale supercomputers based on this technology.